 Sulcatas housed outdoors do not need artificial UVB lighting, as they get all the UVB they need from exposure to sunlight.

-Sulcatas housed indoors, however, do need artificial UVB lighting.
+Sulcatas housed indoors do need UVB lighting.
 The best UVB bulbs for sulcata tortoises are:

-When the bulb is mounted in a Zoo Med Reptisun T5 HO Terrarium Hood fixture without mesh obstruction, it should be placed 6-8” above the top of the tortoise’s shell in the basking area.
-Bulbs mounted in the Arcadia ProT5 fixture can be placed further away: 17-18” above the tortoise’s shell.
+If the bulb is mounted in a Zoo Med Reptisun T5 HO Terrarium Hood fixture without mesh obstruction, it should be placed 9-12” above the top of the tortoise’s shell in the basking area.
+Bulbs mounted in the Arcadia ProT5 fixture can be placed further away: 14-16” above the tortoise’s shell.

-Your UVB bulb and fixture should be roughly half the length of the tortoise’s enclosure, and left on for 13 hours/day during summer, and 11 hours/day during winter.
+Your UVB bulb and fixture should be roughly half the length of the tortoise’s enclosure.
+Most people do a 12 hour on and 12 hour off schedule, but you can also choose a schedule that follows the sun.
+So, more light in the summer and less light in the winter.
 However, if your tortoise is housed outdoors and has access to sunlight, you will not need a UVB lamp.

-Since sulcata tortoises need such large enclosures, indoor enclosures require more illumination than just a UVB bulb can provide.
-Use a 6500K LED or T5 HO fluorescent grow light for this purpose.
+Since sulcata tortoises have such large enclosures, we recommend more illumination than just a UVB bulb for indoor enclosure.
+You can use a 6500K LED or T5 HO fluorescent grow light for this purpose.

 Best temperature for sulcata tortoises

-Sulcata tortoises housed outdoors should have average daily temperatures of 80-105°F during most of the year.
+Sulcata tortoises housed outdoors do well with average daily temperatures of 80-105°F during most of the year.
 Part of the enclosure should be shaded to offer a cooler area.
 Night temps can drop down to 60°F without needed extra heating, but it’s a good idea to provide a tortoise “house” inside the enclosure maintained at 60-70°F.

-Sulcata tortoises housed indoors will need at least one halogen flood heat bulb to create a basking temperature of 95-105°F. Ambient temperatures should be between 75-80°F. These temperatures should be measured with a digital probe thermometer.
+For younger sulcata tortoises housed indoors, we suggest at least one halogen flood heat bulb to create a basking temperature of 100-105°F. You can measure basking and surface temperatures with a temperature gun.
+Ambient temperatures can be between 80-90°F. We recommend nighttime temperatures to be maintained around 70-75°F. We suggest measuring these ambient temperatures with a digital probe thermometer.

-Heat lamps should be at least 8” away from the top of your tortoise’s shell.
+We recommend the fixtures/bulbs be at least 8” away from the top of your tortoise’s shell.
+If the bulbs are too intense, you can purchase a rheostat or dimmer to control the intensity.
 Do not use ceramic heat emitters (CHEs), red bulbs, or blue bulbs, as these are not as effective.

 Best humidity levels for sulcata tortoises